Overview of Azure Cloud Shell

 Choice of preferred shell experience

-Users can choose between Bash or PowerShell from the shell dropdown.
+Users can choose between Bash or PowerShell.

 Authenticated and configured Azure workstation